Dimoniada/Reporter/README.md

 What reporter can't do yet:
 1) Render pictures
-2) Correct render nested elements in elements (for example table in table cell)
+2) Render any nested elements in any elements (for example table in table cell not available now)
 3) E.t.c.)

 #### Inner structure